-The Capital One® Secured Mastercard® is an excellent choice for individuals with poor credit because of its low minimum deposit and lack of an annual fee.
-With the Capital One® Secured Mastercard®, you can pay a deposit as low as $49 and access a $200 credit line.
+The Capital One Platinum Secured Credit Card is an excellent choice for individuals with Limited/Bad credit because of its low minimum deposit and lack of an annual fee ($0).
+With the Capital One Platinum Secured Credit Card, you can pay a deposit as low as $49 and access a $200 credit line.
+(It should be noted you’ll need access to an authorized bank account to pay the deposit.)
 This differs from other secured credit cards, where your credit limit is typically equal to the security deposit amount.

 What makes this card so much better than the Milestone® Gold Mastercard® is that it provides all the same credit-building opportunities, but with fewer fees.
-Because of this, anyone who is approved should choose the Capital One® Secured Mastercard® over the Milestone® Gold Mastercard®.
+Because of this, anyone who is approved should choose the Capital One Platinum Secured Credit Card over the Milestone® Gold Mastercard®.

 - Access a higher credit line after making your first five monthly payments on time.

-The Discover it® Secured is one of the best secured cards available because it is one of the few to feature a rewards program.
-It also doesn't charge an annual fee, putting it way ahead of the Milestone® Gold Mastercard® in terms of value.
-Furthermore, with the Discover it® Secured, your account is automatically reviewed after eight months to see if you qualify for an unsecured card.
+The Discover it® Secured Credit Card is one of the best secured cards available because it is one of the few to feature a rewards program.
+Furthermore, with the Discover it® Secured Credit Card, your account is automatically reviewed after eight months to see if you qualify for an unsecured card.

-The minimum security deposit with the Discover it® Secured is $200.
+The minimum security deposit with the Discover it® Secured Credit Card is $200.
 While this may seem like more of an upfront cost than the Milestone® Gold Mastercard®'s $75 first-year annual fee, this isn't necessarily the case.
-As we discussed above, you can still get back the money you put down for the deposit, while the annual fee is just gone—making the Discover it® Secured the far better deal.

-- Earn 2% cash back on restaurant or gas purchases on the first $1,000 in combined purchases each quarter, and earn 1% cash back on all other purchases.
+- 2% cash back at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, 1% unlimited cash back on all other purchases - automatically

 - Discover will automatically review your account to see if you are eligible for an unsecured card after eight months.